mara/mara-example-project-2/README.md

 The app is now accessible at [http://localhost:5000](http://localhost:5000)

-For accessing the Postgres database data and log files, run:
+The following example highlights how to access the Postgres database data (docker named volume) and log files:

 ```console
 # View all docker volumes and retrieve the name of the Postgres data one